John Bodkin Adams: Trial

 Furthermore, the prosecution's two expert medical witnesses gave differing opinions: Arthur Douthwaite was prepared to say that murder had definitely been committed (though he changed his mind in the middle of his testimony regarding the exact date), but Michael Ashby was more reticent.
 The defence witness and physician John Harman was adamant that Adams's treatment, though unusual, was not reckless.
-Finally, the prosecution was wrong-footed by the defence not calling Adams to give evidence, and thereby avoiding him "chatting himself to the gallows".
-This was unexpected, shocking the prosecution, causing commotion among the press and even surprising the judge.
+Finally, the prosecution was wrong-footed by the defence not calling Adams to give evidence, thereby avoiding him "chatting himself to the gallows".
+This was unexpected, shocking the prosecution, causing a commotion among the press and even surprising the judge.
 Devlin commented that the defence must have known this would cause prejudice against Adams, but the danger that Adams would be loquacious, or not able to keep to the point, would likely aid the prosecution.
 In addition, anything he might say could, if he were convicted, be used in a subsequent prosecution of the Hullett case.

 Towards the end of his closing speech for the defence, Lawrence put the case for Adams's innocence and the faulty basis of the prosecution case, saying:

 Trying to ease the last hours of the dying is a doctor's duty and it had been twisted and turned into an accusation for murder.

-Mr Justice Devlin received a phone call from Lord Goddard, the Lord Chief Justice, at the time defence and prosecution were making their closing speeches.
+Mr. Justice Devlin received a phone call from Lord Goddard, the Lord Chief Justice, at the time defence and prosecution were making their closing speeches.
 In the event of Adams being acquitted, Lord Goddard suggested that Devlin might consider an application to release Adams on bail before the Hullett trial, which was due to start afterwards.
 Devlin was at first surprised since a person accused of murder had never been given bail before in British legal history, but was willing to entertain the idea and, on consideration, saw its merit as showing strong judicial displeasure over the Attorney-General's plan to proceed with the second indictment.
-Goddard, as Lord Chief Justice, had a responsibility for the conduct of all courts in England and Wales, from magistrates' courts to the Court of Appeal and was entitled to give Devlin his views on the case.
+Goddard, as Lord Chief Justice, had responsibility for the conduct of all courts in England and Wales, from magistrates' courts to the Court of Appeal and was entitled to give Devlin his views on the case.

 On 9 April 1957, the jury returned after 44 minutes to find Adams not guilty.